-Also the type of contract/tender plays a role.
+Also the type of contract or tender procedure plays a role.
 When maintenance and other services such as cleaning or security are an integrated part of the contract, it will be handy to have a dedicated tree where you can make a neat breakdown of these services and add requirements like response times.

 Overview of modules